BLACK-ICEMAN/assignment_1_Cyusa_Bruno-29844/README.md

 ```
 <img width="301" height="23" alt="image" src="https://github.com/user-attachments/assets/11f41186-f094-4188-b800-55faf016c99f" />

-This analytical query utilizes a Common Table Expression (CTE) named customer_totals to aggregate the total value (quantity * price) spent by each individual.
+This query utilizes a Common Table Expression (CTE) named customer_totals to aggregate the total value (quantity * price) spent by each individual.
 The main query then applies a WHERE clause that evaluates those totals against a nested subquery computing the universal average.

 ## Q5: Rank customers by total amount spent, highest first
 ```sql